Boisea trivittata: Relationship to agriculture and gardening

-Although they specialize on the seeds from maple, boxelder and ash, they may pierce other parts of the plant while feeding.
+Although they specialize on eating the seeds from maple, boxelder and ash, they may pierce other parts of the plant while feeding, but incidentally.

 They are not classified as an agricultural pest and are generally not considered injurious to ornamental plantings.

-However, they are known to damage some fruits in the fall when they leave their summer quarters in trees and seek areas to overwinter.
+They are known to damage some fruits in the fall when they leave their summer quarters in trees and seek areas to overwinter.
 Feeding by the bugs produces dimples, scars, fruit deformation, corky tissue, and even premature fruit-drop in strawberries and some tree fruits.
+But they are not major agricultural pests.